tensorflow/docs/site/en/api_docs/python/tf/estimator/Estimator.md

            be passed.
 If the `model_fn`'s signature does not accept `mode`, the `model_fn` must still be able to handle `labels=None`.
     * `mode`: Optional.
-Specifies if this training, evaluation or prediction.
+Specifies if this is training, evaluation or prediction.
 See <a href="../../tf/estimator/ModeKeys"><code>tf.estimator.ModeKeys</code></a>.
     * `params`: Optional `dict` of hyperparameters.
 Will receive what is passed to Estimator in `params` parameter.
 This allows